Colab-Ventures/website/README.md

 # Grav Blog Site Skeleton

-1The *Blog Site* skeleton is a [Grav](http://github.com/getgrav/grav) skeleton and includes a *user* folder giving an example of a blog set up using Grav.
+The *Blog Site* skeleton is a [Grav](http://github.com/getgrav/grav) skeleton and includes a *user* folder giving an example of a blog set up using Grav.
+LIVE
 # Installation

 To install this package, you will essentially be replacing the default `user` folder with the skeleton.
 To do this, download the zip version of this repository and unzip it under `/your/site/grav/`.
 Then, rename the folder to `user`.